 Table 1 shows that employment grew steadily from 3032 employees to 3221 employees during the observation period from January 1997 until December 2002, with the exception of the post-crisis year 1999.
-Yet, the composition of the workforce
+Yet, the composition of the workforce hardly changed throughout the period.
+There is a small increase in the share of workers compensated by negligible falls in the shares of service staff, engineers and accountants, with managers retaining the same share of 3.8 percent throughout.

-&lt;sup>12 We have available monthly data on CPI inflation in Russia overall and in the oblast where the firm is located.
-In this paper we work primarily with average monthly wages, and so we compare average annual inflation in the oblast with national rates.
-This shows that inflation in the oblast is very similar to national inflation:
+&lt;sup>11 We have available monthly data on CPI inflation in Russia overall and in the oblast where the firm is located.
+In this paper we work primarily with monthly wages averaged over the year, and so we compare average annual inflation rates in the oblast with national rates.
+This comparison shows that inflation (in percent) in the oblast is very similar to national inflation:

 Russia Oblast

-1997 15.4 14.0
+15.4 14.0

-1998 38.1 38.7
+38.1 38.7

-1999 98.6 97.9
+98.6 97.9

-2000 20.8 20.4
+20.8 20.4

-2001 21.6 19.1
+21.6 19.1

-2002 16.0 14.5
+16.0 14.5

+15.4 38.1 98.6 20.8 21.6

 These indices are based on average monthly price levels calculated using monthly inflation rates.
-Over the 1997-2002 period, the cumulative price indices diverge by less than 3%.
-Results using wages and bonuses deflated by the national CPI are therefore essentially identical to those using the oblast CPI.
-We use the former in what follows.
+Over the entire period of 1997 to 2002, the cumulative price indices diverge by less than 3 percent.
+Consequently, results using wages and bonuses deflated by the national CPI are virtually identical to those using the oblast CPI.
+We use the national CPI in what follows.